justv316/Just_My_Repo/docs/2025_RubySapphire_Nuzlocke.md

 ## Pokemon Catches and Walkthrough

 	0. Starter [Non-Catch: You can choose any starter]
+		* V♀ : Dormaus♀ the Mudkip
+		* Natalie : Fenn the Mudkip
 	1. Route 101
+		* V♀ : Zach♀ the Zigzagoon
+		* Natalie : Skitty♀ the Zigzagoon
 		a.
-Oldale Town [Rival Battle]
+Oldale Town
 	2. Route 103 [Rival Battle]
+		* V♀ : Binder♂ the Wingull
+		* Natalie : Squeyle♂ the Wurmple
 	3. Route 102
+		* V♀ : Chessy♀ the Ralts
+		* Natalie : Onno♀ the Houndour
 		a.
 Petalburg City [Meet Wally]
-	4. Route 104 [North and South counts as the same route/catch]
+	4. Route 104 [Before and after woods counts as the same route/catch]
+		* V♀ : Cleanswap♂ the Wurmple
+		* Natalie :
 	5. Petalburg Woods
+		* V♀ : Rabbit♂ the Silcoon
+		* Natalie :
 		a.
 Rustboro City

 	[Gym_1] Lv 16 : Stone Badge : Roxanne